nstanford5/ERC20/ERC20.md

 ```
 This structure will allow a single address to bind to `D` and allow `ERC20` functions to be called by other contracts or off-chain by frontends representing any number of different users.

-We also want to define some Views and Events that make blockchain information more easily accessible to the frontend.
-Views will increase the visibility of information and Events allow monitoring of the significant actions in our Reach program.
+We also want to define Views and Events that make blockchain information more easily accessible to the frontend.
+Views will increase the visibility of information and Events allow monitoring of significant actions in our Reach program.

 ###### index.rsh
 ```js
 'reach 0.1'